emberjs/data/packages/ember/README.md

 The `<Paginate />` component is *layout-less*.
 Just like `<Request />`, it is pure declarative control flow with built-in state management utilities.

+`<Paginate />` works *because* it understands pagination links.

+> [!Tip]
-Note however, `<Paginate />` works *because* it understands pagination links.
-Pagination links are a feature of WarpDrive/EmberData response documents.
-If your API does not generate pagination links, you may want consider using a handler to process API responses for paginated queries that generates pagination links for you.
-This is useful to do *even if you do not use `<Paginate />`* as quite a few WarpDrive/EmberData features work best with links.
+> Pagination links are a feature of WarpDrive/EmberData response documents.
+If your API does
+> not generate pagination links, you may want consider using a handler to process API responses
+> for paginated queries that generates pagination links for you.
+This is useful to do
+> *even if you do not use `<Paginate />`* as quite a few WarpDrive/EmberData features work best
+> with links.

-The `<Paginate />` Component's API mimics `<Request />`, but expands the possibilities to afford an extremely flexible toolbox for managing the state of any paginated flow you might want to build.
-All of the same top-level states (`idle` `loading` `content` `pending` `error` `cancelled`) are available for use, with `idle`, `loading`, `error` and `cancelled` specifically applying to the state of the initiating request passed into the component.
+`<Paginate />`'s API mimics `<Request />`, but expands the possibilities to afford an extremely flexible toolbox for managing the state of any paginated flow we want to build.

+All of the same top-level states (`idle` `loading` `content` `pending` `error` `cancelled`) are available to us for use. `idle`, `loading`, `error` and `cancelled` apply only to the state of the initiating request passed into the component.

-The `content` block alters `result` to a `pages` object that exposes information about all pages but otherwise has the same semantics as being the `success` block of the primary request.
+The `content` block is entered when the initial request resolves, and yields a `pages` object that exposes information about all pages.

 Three new blocks are added:
 - `<:prev as |request|>`, which is active while a request for a previous link is being performed